ValkyRiver/upgrademod/README.md

 • Higher-level blinds have higher scoring requirements

-• Hook, Tooth, Water, Needle, Arm, Manacle, Wall, Serpent, and Violet Vessel are affected by blind level
+• Hook, Tooth, Water, Needle, Arm, Manacle, Wall, Serpent, and Violet Vessel are affected by blind level (and Chicot / Luchador)

 • There are 3 new decks: Level 2 Deck, Level 3 Deck, and Level 4 Deck